 – Locate lifting points underneath the vehicle and raise the rear end in the air.

-– Find a suitable position and place a jack stand so that the vehicle is rested securely on them.
+– Find a suitable position and place a jack stand so the vehicle rests securely on them.

 – Remove all lug nuts and then take the wheel off.
 You may need to wiggle it around or gently hit it with a rubber mallet.